wlloyduw/ContainerProfiler/docs/build_2.md

 ## (UC4) How do I perform time series profiling of a task or application

-The idea is to add the '-t' argument to specify a time series sampling interval.  (e.g. -t 1 for 1-second sampling)
+The idea is to add the '-t' argument to specify a time series sampling interval.  (e.g. '-t 1' for 1-second sampling)

 ```bash
 sudo docker run --rm